ketan0/blog/content/posts/100-blocks.md

 ![Demonstrating the "quick reply" workflow in Messenger.](/ox-hugo/quick_reply_workflow.gif)

+After receiving the activity input from the user, we have to store it somewhere.
+My database of choice is [DynamoDB](https://aws.amazon.com/dynamodb/), as I'm familiar with the AWS SDK, and it's quite easy to use.
+So I created a new table in DynamoDB, with the [primary key](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey) as the recorded user activity (e.g. Projects, Reading, etc.), and the [secondary index](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.SecondaryIndexes) as time the user entered the input (in ISO format.)
+Using a secondary index or sort key of timestamp will enable me to efficiently filter by timestamp in the future -- say, if I wanted to pull only the last day or week's entries for a daily review.

-After receiving the activity input from the user, I add a record to DynamoDB:
+I add a record to DynamoDB as such:

 ```js
 function addActivityToDatabase(activity) {